QASP-S® Supervision Requirements

 Supervision must be documented using the QABA supervision log and verification forms located under the Forms section on the QABA website.
 Supervision must be validated and completed by a qualified supervisor and is the responsibility of the QASP-S® to maintain documentation.

 - Certified Behavior Analyst from an accredited certifying body

-Each QASP-S® is required to meet with his or her supervisor for 5% of the time they provide behavior analytic services every 3-month period for the first 500 hours of fieldwork.
+Each QASP-S® is required to meet with his or her supervisor for 5% of the time they provide behavior analytic services every 3-month period for the first 1000 hours of fieldwork.
 Supervision can be done remotely, using a HIPAA compliant video conferencing program; however, one contact must be one-to-one in-person for a minimum of 1 hour.
-Once the QASP-S® has completed an additional 500 hours of fieldwork, the rate of supervision is reduced to 2% of every 3-month period upon approval of their supervisor.
+Once the QASP-S® has completed 1000 hours of fieldwork, the rate of supervision is reduced to 2% of every 3-month period upon approval of their supervisor.
 One contact must be one-to-one in person for a minimum of 1 hour.
 50% of supervision hours may occur in a group setting.

 Supervisors communicate performance expectations and evaluate QASP-S®s for overall performance.
 The supervisor must determine which activities qualify for fieldwork hours and if they reflect QABA standards.
 Through observation and modeling, they provide ongoing behavioral skills training and continual performance feedback.
 Supervisors model best practice in all aspects of the ABA field, including technical, professional performance and ethical behavior.
 Supervisors record data and monitor daily progress of QASP-S®’s adherence to and delivery of client behavior therapy plans.

 - Performing assessments such as functional assessment, preference assessment, staff performance assessment; or assessments used for evaluating behavior intervention

 - Implementing and systematically monitoring skill-acquisition and behavior reduction programs through data collection